Always nice: VEMT CEO Jeroen Nas has been awarded to be the most influential CEO in the Amsterdam Marketing Technology-segment…

-Only in Beta, and only with US data at the moment, Google recently announced a potentially important tool for Retailers.
-It’s called ‘Shopping Insights’ (what else?) and it could well be an important step for retailers in 2016 to become more data driven.
+Only with US data at the moment, Google recently announced a potentially important tool for Retailers.
+It’s called ‘Shopping Insights’ (what else?) and it could well be an important step for retailers to become more data driven.
 Here’s what it means to you:

 The Context of Shopping Insights